avpviva/hello-world/README.md

 # hello-world
 first lesson

-I would to discover myself.
+I would like to discover myself.
 I love coding.